tomchaplin/tomchaplin.github.io/index.md

 Talking points:

-* How I got into programming
-* Problem solving (maths -> software)
-* What I program for:
-    - Practical projects
-    - Physics problems
-    - visulaising maths
+I first started programming, using basic Lua scripts to automate tasks in Minecraft with the mod ComputerCraft.
+This was a great introduction to the craft and was motivated entirely through practical projects, an approach I still use to this day.
+After years of playing with this mod I eventually started using object-oriented programming to create more reusable code, such as creating GUIs on in-game touch screen displays.

+During my A-levels and moving into univeristy, this prior programming experience became an invaluable tool for visualising mathematics and simulating statistical problems.
+Alongside my study, I continued exploring personal programming projects such as control systems in Kerbal Space Program and animating zooms into the Mandelbrot set.
+Programming has continually provided a practical aplication of the problem solving skills I've gained through my degree.

-* Areas of interest (maths)
+### Areas of interest

-    - Topology
+* Topology
-    - Control Theory
+* Control Theory
-    - Fractal Geometry
+* Fractal Geometry
-    - Non-Euclidean Geometry
+* Non-Euclidean Geometry
-    - Parallel Computing?
+* Parallel Computing?